farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 [Utility methods](creation-methods) have been developped in FARAO to ease the management of the Imax and nominal voltage during the creation of FlowCnecs.

-#### Optimised and monitored FlowCnecs
+#### Optimised and monitored FlowCnecs {#optimised-vs-monitored}
 FlowCnecs can be monitored and/or optimised.

 This notion of monitored/optimised has been introduced by the capacity calculation on the CORE region, and is inherent to the RAO of this region which:

-- maximizes the margin of the FlowCnec with are 'optimzed'
+- maximizes the margin of the FlowCnec with are 'optimised'
 - ensures that the margin of the 'monitored' FlowCnec is positive.

 #### Create a CNEC